feven-NIT/cicd-devsec-ops/README.md

 EOF
 ```

 Now on the top right click on the + and click on New repository.
-Give python-app as name, select Initialize Repository and keep other default parameters.
+Give python-app as name, and keep other default parameters.
 Click on Create Repository.

 Then click on settings > Collaborators and add Developer Collaborator with Administrator right.

 ![create repo](images/add-developer.png)

+Then clone the following repo https://github.com/adrien-legros/openshift-pipelines-demo and change the remote origin
+git remote set-url origin $GITEA_URL/gitea/python-app.git